phranck/CNUserNotification/ReadMe.md

 That's all.
 The only thing you have to do is to replace the prefix `NS` by `CN`.
 It's not required to change any code if you use `CNUserNotification`.
 It decides by itself whether to use `NSNotfication`  (on 10.8) or this custom implementation (on 10.7).

-An example application will follow as soon as possible.

 ##Requirements
 `CNSplitView` was written using ARC and runs on 10.7 and above.
 It requires the QuartzCore Framework.